Pope Pius XI: Syro-Malankara Catholic Church

 Pius XI accepted the Reunion Movement of Mar Ivanios along with four other members of the Malankara Orthodox Church in 1930.
 As a result of the Reunion Movement, the Syro-Malankara Catholic Church is in full communion with the Bishop of Rome and the Catholic Church.

 Condemnation of racism

-The Fascist government in Italy abstained from copying Germany's racial and anti-Semitic laws and regulations until 1938 when Italy introduced anti-Semitic legislation.
-The Pope publicly asked Italy to abstain from adopting a demeaning racist legislation, stating that the term "race" is divisive but may be appropriate to differentiate animals.
-The Catholic view would refer to "the unity of human society", which includes as many differences as music includes intonations.
-Italy, a civilized country, should not ape the barbarian German legislation, he said.
-In the same speech, he criticized the Italian government for attacking Catholic Action and even the papacy itself.
+The Fascist government in Italy abstained from copying Germany's racial and anti-Semitic laws and regulations until 1938, when Italy introduced anti-Semitic legislation.
+In a public speech, the Pope sought to dissuade Italy from adopting demeaning racist legislation, stating that the term "race" is divisive, more appropriate to differentiate animals.
+He said the Catholic view sees instead "the unity of human society" whose differences are like the different tones in music.
+Italy, a civilized country, should not be led by the barbarian German legislation.
+He also criticized the Italian government for attacking Catholic Action and even the papacy itself.

 In April 1938, at the request of Pius XI, the Sacred Congregation of seminaries and universities developed a syllabus condemning racist theories.
 Its publication was postponed.